4 Army Corps of Engineers Campgrounds for History Buffs

 Army Corps of Engineers building a bridge during the civil war

-The United States Army Corps of Engineers (ACE) is a dedicated federal agency that falls under the Department of Defense.
+The Army Corps of Engineers (ACE) is a dedicated federal agency that falls under the Department of Defense.
 This agency oversees the construction of dams, flood protection measures, locks, waterways, and canals throughout the United States.

 The ACE came into being during the Revolutionary War.
 Under General Washington’s leadership, engineers built breastworks and bunkers for soldiers.
 After the war, President Washington established the Corps of Artillerists and Engineers, combining the artillery and engineering factions of the federal government.